-Students have a great opportunity to engage in meaningful research in addition to the applied groups.
-Our faculty have interesting research which they pursue along with significant student involvement.
+Students have a great opportunity to engage in meaningful research in addition to the Applied Groups.
+Our faculty are always conducting research with cutting edge technology, which they pursue along with significant student involvement.

 Cluster Computing Group